Top scientists say these are best and worst foods for eye health

 DNA damage and death of photo receptors

 An unhealthy diet can even damage DNA, say researchers at the University of Southampton.
 When we regularly consume foods high in refined fats and sugars, it generates unstable molecules called Free radicals.
 These further increase the risk of inflammation in retinal tissues.
-A combination of free radicals and chronic low-level inflammation results in eventual death of cells, arranged in a layer called retinal pigments epithelium.
-They protect our vital overlying photo receptors.
-“The death of photo receptors is irreversible,” explains PhD student Anna Muir, “when photo receptors in the macular die, it causes age-related macular degeneration.”
+A combination of free radicals and chronic low-level inflammation results in eventual death of cells, arranged in a layer called retinal pigment epithelium.
+These cells protect our vital overlying photo receptors.
+“The death of photo receptors is irreversible,” explains PhD student Anna Muir, “when photo receptors in the macula die, it causes age-related macular degeneration.”
 Today, AMD impacts a third of UK adults over the age of 75.

 "The death of photo receptors is irreversible.
-When photo receptors in the macular die, it causes age-related macular degeneration."
+When photo receptors in the macula die, it causes age-related macular degeneration."

 Thank you, carotenoids